AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 This access level is not attached to a paid Workfront license.
 It is the most restrictive access level, designed primarily for collaborators like external consultants who don't log into Workfront, but need to review, download, or view documents occasionally.

 Workfront users can assign tasks to external users even though external users can't log in to the system.
-But we advise against this because that work would remain unresolved in the system. <!--still true?-->
+But we advise against this because that work would remain unresolved in the system.

 Users with the External User access level: